-The more recent teaser (below) offers a bird’s-eye view of the Smart electric SUV.
 A sophisticated roof design is complete with gold paint on the borders.
 The panoramic glass roof features golden capsule-shaped rings in varying sizes, making the regular SUV look luxurious the same way as the gold paint on the edges.
 On the other hand, the white body colour reflects the simplicity and understated character of the powertrain technology of electric cars.
 At the rear, the tail lights with rounded outer ends are reminiscent of the Mercedes EQS.

 Dimensions & Range